6 days from £2930pp plus international flights.

 5 nights accommodation on a twin share basis in good quality hotels/guest houses or tented camps; transfers as specified; flights Entebbe-Bwindi and Ishasha-Entebbe; meals as specified; bottled water on safari; services of a local host throughout; 1 gorilla trekking permit; park fees in QENP; Ishasha community visit

-International flights and taxes; visa; travel insurance; drinks; tips; optional 2nd gorilla trekking permit (currently $600 but subject to change); optional excursions such as the Bwindi forest walk and park fees, Bwindi community visit and Batwa community visit; additional Entebbe accommodation after the holiday
+International flights and taxes; visa; travel insurance; drinks; tips; optional 2nd gorilla trek (currently £495 inc transfers, but subject to change); optional excursions such as the Bwindi forest walk and park fees (about £60), Bwindi community visit and Batwa community visit (about £65); additional Entebbe accommodation after the holiday.

 A comfy lodge in Buhoma, perfect as a base to trek to see the mountain gorillas of Bwindi Forest.